 Joint appointment with Social Studies

-Research and Teaching Interests: Political and legal anthropology; Statecraft, borders, and security; Crime and violence; Space and urban infrastructures; News media and journalism; Argentina, Mexico, U.S.-Mexico border.
+Research and Teaching Interests: Political anthropology; statecraft, borders, and security; crime and violence; space and infrastructure; news media and journalism; Argentina, Mexico, U.S.-Mexico border.

-As a social anthropologist of Latin America, Jusionyte focuses on the ethnographic study of security, crime, statecraft and the media.
-Her first book, Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015; www.savagefrontierbook.com) is based on ethnographic research conducted in the border area between Argentina, Brazil, and Paraguay between 2008 and 2014.
-While the “Triple Frontier” region has been an alleged haven of international organized crime, which the global media portrays as the hub of drug and human trafficking, contraband, and money laundering, Jusionyte’s work shows how local journalists both participate in and contest these global and national security discourses and practices.
-Drawing on Jusionyte’s professional background as a news reporter and her experience of producing an investigative television program “Proximidad” in Argentina, the book probes politics and ethics of representation and knowledge production in ethnography and in journalism.
-In addition to the book, Jusionyte’s work on the tri-border area has appeared in scholarly journals, including Cultural Anthropology and American Ethnologist.
+Her research focuses on the ethnographic study of security, crime, statecraft and the media.
+Her first book, Savage Frontier: Making News and Security on the Argentine Border (University of California Press 2015) is based on fieldwork in the border area between Argentina, Brazil, and Paraguay between 2008 and 2014.
+While the “Triple Frontier” region has been an alleged haven of international organized crime, which the global media portrays as the hub of drug and human trafficking, contraband, and money laundering, the book shows how local journalists both participate in and contest these global and national security discourses and practices.
+Drawing on her professional background as a news reporter and her experience of producing an investigative television program “Proximidad” in Argentina, the book probes politics and ethics of representation and knowledge production in ethnography and in journalism.
+In addition to the book, her work on the tri-border area has appeared in scholarly journals, including Cultural Anthropology, American Ethnologist, Anthropological Quarterly, and Political and Legal Anthropology Review.

-In 2015, Jusionyte began ethnographic research on security infrastructures and emergency services along the border between Sonora and Arizona, through a project supported by a Senior Research Award from the National Science Foundation and a Post PhD research grant from the Wenner-Gren Foundation.
-She is currently writing her second book, tentatively called Threshold: Emergency and Rescue on the U.S.-Mexico Border, in which she explores the everyday practices and experiences of first responders under heightened security on both sides of the international boundary (http://www.borderrescueproject.com).
-Written from the perspective of Mexican and Mexican-American firefighters and paramedics, who work in the marginalized social space on the edges of two states, where the harsh physical terrain has been further militarized by the “war on drugs”, “war on terror,” and "war on migration," the book shows what happens when security politics and humanitarian ethics violently collide.
-The manuscript has been selected as the winner of the 2016 Public Anthropology competition and is under contract with University of California Press (forthcoming in 2018).
+In 2015, she began research on security infrastructures and emergency services along the border between Sonora and Arizona, through a project supported by the National Science Foundation and the Wenner-Gren Foundation.
+Her second book, Threshold: Emergency Responders on the U.S.-Mexico Border (forthcoming in November 2018) delves into the lives of first responders under heightened security on both sides of the wall (http://www.borderrescueproject.com).
+Written from the perspective of Mexican and Mexican-American firefighters and paramedics, who work on the edges of two states–in an area, where the overlapping “wars” (on drugs, on terror, and on migration) have militarized both built and natural environment–the book shows what happens when politics of wounding and ethics of rescue collide.
+The manuscript has been selected as the winner of the 2016 Public Anthropology competition.
+Articles based on this project have been published in American Anthropologist and Anthropology Today as well as in the popular media.

-Her latest project, Firepower, is a multi-sited ethnographic study that follows firearms as they move through legal and political regimes that compete to define their meaning and value – from gun shows and pawn shops in Texas and Arizona to crime scenes, forensic labs, and public disarmament campaigns around Mexico.
+Her latest project, Firepower, is a multi-sited ethnographic study that follows firearms as they move through legal and political regimes that compete to define their meaning and value–from gun shows and pawn shops in Texas and Arizona to shooting ranges, forensic labs, and public disarmament campaigns around Mexico.
 It is a social biography of a gun set against the cultural history and political economy of violence.

 21 Divinity Ave.